wp-plugins/mailchimp-for-wp/readme.txt

 [Upgrade to MailChimp for WordPress Pro now >>](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)

-**MailChimp Sign-Up Form**
+= MailChimp Sign-Up Form =
 The plugin comes with an easy to way to build sign-up forms for your MailChimp lists.
 Add as many fields as you like and customize labels, placeholders, initial value's etc. in a simple way.

 Use the `[mc4wp-form]` shortcode to show a sign-up form in your posts, pages or text widgets.

-**Sign-Up Checkbox**
+= "Sign-up to our newsletter?"
+Checkboxes =
-Commenters and subscribers are valuable visitors who are most likely interested to be on your mailinglist.
-This plugin makes it easy for them, all they have to do is check a single checkbox when commenting or registering on your website!
+People who comment or register on your website are valuable visitors and most likely interested to be on your mailinglist as well.
+This plugin makes it easy for them to subscribe to your MailChimp lists, one mouse-click is all they need.

-You can add sign-up checkboxes to ANY form you like including Contact Form 7 forms.
+You can add sign-up checkboxes to ANY form you like, including Contact Form 7 forms.

+= Simple but extremely flexible =
+Plugins should be flexible but simple.
+This plugin was developed with that in mind.
+Most settings are optional, making configuration of the plugin really simple.
+However, if you are more tech-savvy the plugin has plenty of customization options.

 == Installation ==